Septem151/gifsync/CONTRIBUTING.md

         ```
     * Windows
         * Replace "python3" with "python" in the Linux commands above
+    * To view the site, open a browser and go to localhost:PORT (PORT defaults to 5000 if not set as an environment variable or modified in `run.py`)

 ## Making Changes
 1. Create your Feature Branch (`git checkout -b feature/SomeFeature`)